Kyle-Geronimo/Capstone-Javascript-/README.md

 # Chatbot Workplace

-A web-based workplace dashboard for managing chatbot modules, user profiles, and authentication using Firebase.
+A web-based workplace dashboard for managing chatbot modules, user profiles, authentication, and admin account approvals using Firebase.

 ## Features